|

 The sulphur content of fuel (most removed before fuel used to minimise

-sulphur dioxide and acid rain formation)
+sulphur dioxide and acid rain formation), some coals are very high

 -